sandialabs/canary/docs/source/howto/analyze_only.rst

 After the test has been run, the verification and analysis section can be run without rerunning the (potentially expensive) test portion:

-.. command-output:: nvtest run -d ExecuteAndAnalyze ./execute_and_analyze
+.. command-output:: nvtest run -d TestResults.ExecuteAndAnalyze ./execute_and_analyze
     :cwd: /examples
     :ellipsis: 0

-.. command-output:: nvtest -C ExecuteAndAnalyze analyze .
+.. command-output:: nvtest -C TestResults.ExecuteAndAnalyze analyze .
     :cwd: /examples